freebullets/emdr-process/README.md

  - Parses the incoming data stream and stores it in a MySQL database
  - The Django website sends queries based on the item and region input and displays its data

-## Wishlist
+## TODO

  - Display historic data with fancy graphs
  - Create more ways of visualizing market data
-   - Create an arbitrage view to analyze opportunities to trade items between regions for quick profit
+ - Create an arbitrage view to analyze opportunities to trade items between locations for quick profit
- - Improve Node.js code
+ - Create manufacturing & invention views to find profitable items to make
+ - Create a route planning view to collect purchased items (using TSP algorithms)
+ - Create a trade management view to analyze which items are most profitable
+ - Reimplement backend in Go

 ## Live demo
 https://evetools.xyz (soon)

+## Stack
+### Frontend
+ - Django
+ - Bootstrap
+ - Twitter's autocomplete
+### Backend
+ - ZeroMQ
+ - MariaDB
+ - Python
+   - HotQueue
+ - Node.js
+   - Kue

 ## Performance

-The project was originally coded in Python, but it was migrated to Node.js for performance reasons.
-Because the data stream receives around 10,000 data points per minute, performance-tuning was a major challenge.
+The project's backend was originally implemented in Python, but it was migrated to Node.js for performance reasons.
+Because the data stream receives around 10,000 data points per minute, performance-tuning was a challenge.

 The first challenge was to design efficient indices on the database tables.
 There are two types of data stored: a current snapshot of the market and the daily market stats of each item and region combination.
 These datasets currently comprise about 2 million and 42 million records respectively.
 Indices were chosen in order to balance optimizing planned queries and efficiently storing the data.